 Palm Tran is Palm Beach County's Public Transportation provider for fixed route passenger bus service.
 The Palm Beach TPA works closely with Palm Tran to improve the transit system and provide funding assistance for capital investments in Palm Tran facilities and equipment, including shelters and infrastructure to accommodate system users.

-> For more information, please visit Palm Trans website.
+For more information, visit Palm Tran's website.

-> For more information, visit Palm Tran CONNECTION's webpage.
+For more information, visit Palm Tran Connection's webpage.

-> For more information on the Go Glades service, please visit the Go Glades webpage.
+For more information on the Go Glades service, please visit the Go Glades webpage.

 Palm Beach County Freight & Rail System

 Tri-Rail is South Florida's regional commuter rail system that has been in operation since 1989.
 In 2003, SFRTA was created by Florida Statute to expand cooperation between Palm Beach County, Broward County, and Miami-Dade County.
 Today, Tri-Rail spans 71 miles from the Mangonia Park Tri-Rail Station in Palm Beach County to the Miami Intermodal Center in Miami-Dade County.